pi-top/Wi-Fi-Access-Point-and-Station-Mode/README.md

 # Wi-Fi Access Point and Station Mode

-> Easily start and stop using your Raspberry Pi as a wireless access point.
+> Easily start and stop using your device as a wireless access point.
 >
 > Specifically designed to work with the host device's onboard Wi-Fi interface (wlan0).
 >